-Best

-Be COMMUNITY CHAMPIONS.
+Best 1 Be COMMUNITY CHAMPIONS.
 Encourage patients to report side effects and adverse events directly to the FDA.
-Refer patients to appropriate experts when they need help.
+2 Refer patients to appropriate experts when they need help.
 At the very least, patients need to talk to their prescribers.
 They may need referral to a disease specialist for treatment modification.
-Ack patients about new mediation and inquire about behavior.

 3 Ask patients about new medication and inquire about behavior changes.
 Don't wait for patients to raise concerns.

-Better

-Consider the patient's medications, and determine if behavioral changes have been reported.

-Ask about OTC and CAM use, and check reliable references for information on irritability, aggression, and violence.
-Know patients' prescribers, and never hesitate to call if you have a concern.
+Better 1 Consider the patient's medications, and determine if behavioral changes have been reported.
+2 Ask about OTC and CAM use, and check reliable references for information on irritability, aggression, and violence.
+3 Know patients' prescribers, and never hesitate to call if you have a concern.
+1 Know that many medications have the potential to alter behavior 2 Listen if patients mention that they or someone they interact with seems more irritable or aggressive than normal.
+3 Ask a few questions about what patients Can Stock Photo / ymgerman or their friends or relatives have observed.